 Subaru has already shown a concept car that points towards a production version of its joint-venture SUV.
 The unnamed vehicle (pictured above) was shown in January 2020, and its angular styling gives us a hint towards the future of Subaru design.

 While technical details are scarce, we expect both the Toyota and Subaru SUVs to offer a range of around 310 miles (500 kilometres).
 There's no information on power or battery size, nor whether multiple variants, specifications or trims will be offered.

-In a joint statement issued last year, the two brands said they would be combining their respective strengths, including Subaru's expertise with four-wheel drive and Toyota's experience with hybrids and electrification, in order to "take up the challenge of creating attractive products with appeal that only [electric cars] can offer."
+In a joint statement issued in 2019, the two brands said they'd be combining their respective strengths, including Subaru's expertise with four-wheel drive and Toyota's experience with hybrids and electrification, in order to "take up the challenge of creating attractive products with appeal that only [electric cars] can offer."
 The statement added that this agreement "represents a new area of collaboration that especially focuses on the urgent need to respond to [the requirement for] electrified powertrains and components."

 As is the case with electric-car platforms developed by the likes of the Volkswagen Group and PSA, the platform being pursued by Toyota and Subaru will be capable of underpinning a wide variety of models, including an executive saloon and a larger SUV in the future.

 Toyota has said it plans to start mass-producing electric cars in China in 2020.
 After launching in China, the company will gradually introduce them to Japan, India, the US and Europe, with 10 pure-electric models being available worldwide within the next few years.